+A designated DNR check station may be located at the host marina to receive/qualify affidavits and photos/videos.
 If fishing out of an alternate marina (other than the host marina), affidavits and photos/videos must

 Each boat is required to keep their billfish photography available to the tournament and DNR for up to ten days after the conclusion of the event.

 Judging | Protests

 The official tournament judges are the Tournament Rules Committee.
 Violation of the tournament rules will subject the boat and angler to disqualification from the entire tournament without refund.